How to recognize a diamond on a ring?

 The fog test to recognize a real diamond

-Exhale air from your mouth onto the diamond, as you would to fog up a window.
+Exhale air from your mouth onto the diamond, as you would to fog a window.
 A real diamond should not fog up.

 The sandpaper test